 Fort Boards® For Those With Special Needs

-Fort Boards have been evaluated and identified, by pediatric occupational therapists, as a therapy tool and as a toy for special needs children.
-While active play is a great way for all children to learn, there are specific aspects of Fort Boards that make them an ideal toy for children with a variety of special needs.
+Fort Boards® have been evaluated and identified, by Pediatric Occupational Therapists ("OT" for short), as a therapy tool and as a toy for special needs children.
+While active play is a great way for all children to learn, there are specific aspects of Fort Boards® that make them an ideal toy for children with a variety of special needs.

 Fort Boards® can help special needs children develop: